 The struggle for food

 Lipi’s fate remained unchanged even after her marriage.
-She and her husband struggled to find regular work in an area with over supply of labor than demand.
+She and her husband struggled to find regular work in an area with more supply of labor than demand.
 Irregular income intensified food insecurity.
-And within all this, Lipi gave birth to her first child.
+To top it off, Lipi gave birth to her first child during this period of immense struggle.

 A devastating cyclone